Study Mobile Development

 How to Study Mobile Development

-One of the reasons developing apps for Android™-based devices is so popular is because Android™ development is not only often free, but runs on the core programming languages with which many developers will already be familiar.
+One of the reasons developing apps for Android™-based devices is so popular is that Android™ development is not only often free, but runs on the core programming languages with which many developers will already be familiar.
 Therefore, an international student with a knowledge of Java and C/C++ could, free of charge, use Eclipse, the most popular Android™ development environment, to create an application for Android™-based devices that the international student could then upload – again, for free – to the Google Play™ marketplace to be purchased or freely downloaded (in the case of free applications) by users.
 The combination of employing nearly universally-known programming languages within a low-cost infrastructure makes Android™ development a popular and accessible option for international students to try their hands at freelance development.